Loop-induced direct detection signatures from CP-violating scalar mediators

-In the right panel, tree-level interactions are absent (since we have set $g_\text{SM} = 0$), so direct detection constraints arise exclusively from loop-induced interactions.
+Furthermore, we observe that loop effects also increase in importance for smaller $m_\chi$.
+This is related to cancellations occurring in the SD tree-level rate since the meson poles from $\bar{q}i \gamma_5 q$ cancel against those from $G^a_{\mu\nu}\tilde{G}^{a\mu\nu}$ in the DM-neutron coupling for small enough momentum-transfer, i.e.~sufficiently small $m_\chi$.\footnote{Note that the amount of cancellation depends on the values of the $\Delta q$ form factors, for which we use the values given in refs.~\cite{Bishara:2017pfq,Bishara:2017nnn}.
+Also, higher order contributions to the pseudoscalar and CP-odd gluon form factors may be relevant when cancellations occur, which have however not been computed so far.}

 Since direct constraints on $g_\text{SM}$ are quite weak, we find large regions of parameter space where the model can be discovered by LZ.
 If the interactions of DM arise dominantly from $\lambda_{ah}$, on the other hand, the strong constraints from Higgs measurements imply that there remains only a small region of allowed parameter space that can be explored with LZ.
-We note that the constraints in the right panel are completely independent of $\phi_\text{SM}$ and would hence also apply to a pure pseudoscalar.
+We note that the $h\to a a$ constraint in the right panel is completely independent of $\phi_\chi$ and would hence also apply to a pure pseudoscalar.